Bookmark Email this page Print this page

 It is possible to play links golf in Ireland on the cheap, even if the American dollar is getting you nowhere these days across Europe.

 Green fees in Ireland can vary greatly, depending on which region you're in.
 So we've rounded up some of the best links golf courses in the country under $100 (we're using the exchange rate of 1 euro = $1.40).
 Listed are the courses' most recent weekday peak season rack rate.
-Most clubs in Ireland usually charge 10-15 percent more on weekends and bank holidays.
+Most golf courses in Ireland usually charge 10-15 percent more on weekends and bank holidays.

 Northwest Ireland's value links golf courses